openai/baselines/README.md

 pip install stable-baselines
 ```

-Please read the [documentation](http://stable-baselines.readthedocs.io/) for more details and alternatives.
+Please read the [documentation](http://stable-baselines.readthedocs.io/) for more details and alternatives (from source, using docker).

 ## Example